taustin/coin-locking-sg/README.md

 $ node driver.js
 ``

-This script has three miners, *Minnie*, *Mickey*, and *Donald*, along with three additional non-mining clients.
-Donald starts after a delay and must spend some time catching up with the other two miners.
+This script has two miners, *Minnie* and *Mickey*, along with three additional non-mining clients.

-One point to note is that Donald is given more mining power, represented as the `miningRounds` parameter.
-Minnie and Mickey try 2000 hashes when it is their turn to find a proof, whereas Donald tries 3000 hashes.
-Over time, Donald should earn more rewards than the other two miners, despite his late start.

-Note that the use of `miningRounds` as a way to specify mining power only works in single-threaded mode.
+In this script, Alice writes 2 transactions.
+In the first, she gives coins to Bob and offers coins as a transaction fee, following the standard model used in Bitcoin.
+In the second, Alice instead locks funds to generate interest given to Charlie, and locks additional funds as a mining reward.
+The balances are displayed both after locking and after unlocking.
+(Note that the timeout values may need to be adjusted for your system).

 ### Multi-process Mode